 – 9

-J Question 12/3 – Economic and policy issues pertaining to international/ICT services and networks that enable Mobile Financial Services (MFS)
+J Question 12/3 – Economic and policy issues pertaining to international telecommunication/ICT services and networks that enable Mobile Financial Services (MFS)

 (Continuation of Question 12/3)

 J.1 Motivation

 In the past years, the number of active Mobile Financial Services (MFS) customers have increased significantly.
 Mobile network operators have taken the lead in the provision of these services which are becoming increasingly diversified.
 MFS have been instrumental in stimulating economic development as well as fostering digital, social, and financial inclusion particularly in areas with low penetration of financial services.